ayberkcanturk/ayberkcanturk.Aspect/README.md

 # ayberkcanturk.Aspect
 ayberkcanturk.Aspect is a provider of a proxy between the woven class and the consumer.
 It uses the same mechanism as in remoting: the client 'see' the remote object, but it actually talks to its proxy.
 All accesses to the aspected object go through the proxy class.
 The aspect is implemented as a transparent proxy, derived from the System.Runtime.Remoting.Proxies.RealProxy class.

+#ayberkcanturk.Aspect is on nuget
+To install ayberkcanturk.Aspect, run the following command in the Package Manager Console:
+>> Install-Package ayberkcanturk.Aspect

 #Usage